-- 1: The legislation allows workers\ and their representative organisations to negotiate and conclude collective agreements with employers to determine terms and conditions of employment. - 0: There is an explicit general prohibition in the law of the right to collective bargaining.
+- 1: The legislation allows workers and their representative organisations to negotiate and conclude collective agreements with employers to determine terms and conditions of employment. - 0: There is an explicit general prohibition in the law of the right to collective bargaining.
 Workers are excluded from the right to bargain collectively based on exclusionary criteria like race, political opinion, nationality or on the grounds of occupational categories (public or private sector) except those referred to above.
-There are excessive requirements along with a lack of objective, pre-established and precise criteria for the determination and recognition of trade unions entitled to collective bargaining.
-There are excessively high representation thresholds (higher than 20%) for trade unions for collective bargaining purposes.
+There is a lack of objective, pre-established and precise criteria for determining and recognising trade unions entitled to collective bargaining.
+There are excessively high representation thresholds (higher than 20%) for trade unions to engage in collective bargaining.

+56

+countries place

-countries place restrictions on collective bargaining
+restrictions on

+ollective bargainin

+79

+countries provide

-ountries provide cess to collective bargaining
+access to collective

+bargaining